ibm-cloud-docs/watsonxdata/analyze_optimizer.md

 1. From the navigation menu, select **Configurations** and click the **Query Optimizer Manager** tile.
 The **Query optimizer manager** page opens.
 1. Click **Catalogs** tab.
-1. The **Statistics** tab provides a view of associated catalogs, the percentage of storage data analyzed, and the timestamp of the most recent analysis.
+1. The **Statistics** tab provides a view of associated catalogs, percentage of tables analyzed relative to the total number of tables within each catalog and the timestamp of the most recent analysis.
+You can filter the records based on the analysis.
+   To do that, click the **Filter** icon.
+Select the following options and apply the filter condition:

+   * No analysis : Select this checkbox to filter catalogs that haven't been analyzed yet.

+   * Time since last analysis: Select this checkbox and provide the period (in days or months) to get the list of records processed during the specified period.

 1. Click the **Collect statistics** button.
 The **Collect statistics** page opens with the schemas and tables associated with the Presto (C++) engines.
 Select the tables and click **Create jobs** to create statistics for tables.
 1. You can also use the overflow menu next to each catalog on the **Query Optimizer Manager** page to initiate the creation of statistical data for the tables within the selected catalog.